yzm9393/swineBRET-ICD/README.md

 # SwineBERT-ICD: A Weak Supervision Model for Swine Health Classification

-This repository contains the complete code and methodology for the DATA*6700 Major Research Project, **SwineBERT-ICD**.
+This repository contains the complete code and methodology for the University of Guelph Summer 2025 DATA*6700 Major Research Project, **SwineBERT-ICD**.
 The project develops and validates a deep learning pipeline for the multi-label classification of unstructured swine clinical records into standardized ICD-11-aligned syndromes.

 ## Project Overview